FAQs About the Convention

 Nova Scotia’s Smoke-free Places Act states that smoking and vaping is illegal indoors.
 The Halifax Convention Centre is a smoke-free environment.
 Check the live map offered by the city for the latest updates.

-NEW for 2018: HRM’s smoking ban bylaw kicks in Oct.
-15. The city will have a full ban on smoking (including tobacco and cannabis) and vaping.
+HRM’s smoking ban bylaw started Oct.
+15, 2018: The city has a full ban on smoking (including tobacco and cannabis) and vaping.
 However, approved smoking areas exist near the convention centre: 1) On Argyle St., near Prince St. intersection (near The Carlton), 2) on Argyle St. near the Sackville St. intersection (by World Tea House), and 3) On Argyle St., near Grand Parade Square.

 Am I allowed to bring my own bags?